firejq/EasyScanner/README.md

 # EasyScanner

-A easy and convenience network scanner, included host discovery and ports scanning.
+A simple and convenience network scanner, included host discovery and ports scanning.

 ## Feature